-Based on our financial statements and relevant market and shareholder data, we believe that we should not be treated as a passive foreign investment company for US federal income tax purposes, or PFIC, with respect to our most recently closed taxable year.
+Based on our financial statements and relevant market and shareholder data, we believe that we should not be treated as a passive foreign investment company for US federal income tax purposes ("PFIC") with respect to our most recently closed taxable year.
 However, the application of the PFIC rules is subject to uncertainty in several respects, and we cannot assure you that we will not be a PFIC for any taxable year.
 A non-US corporation will be a PFIC for any taxable year if either (i) at least 75% of its gross income for such year is passive income or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets) during such year is attributable to assets that produce passive income or are held for the production of passive income.
 A separate determination must be made after the close of each taxable year as to whether we were a PFIC for that year.
 Because the value of our assets for purposes of the PFIC test will generally be determined by reference to the market price of our ADSs and ordinary shares, fluctuations in the market price of the ADSs and ordinary shares may cause us to become a PFIC.
 In addition, changes in the composition of our income or assets may cause us to become a PFIC.
 If we are a PFIC for any taxable year during which a US Holder (as defined in "Part I - Item 10.
-Additional Information - E. Taxation - US Federal Income Taxation" of our annual report on Form 20-F for our fiscal year ended March 31, 2016) holds an ADS or ordinary share, certain adverse US federal income tax consequences could apply to such US Holder.
+Additional Information - E. Taxation - US Federal Income Taxation") holds an ADS or ordinary share, certain adverse US federal income tax consequences could apply to such US Holder.